Language

 Getting around Copenhagen on a budgetHOHO bus

 The Danish capital is a very walkable city but if you want to do and see a lot of things in a short amount of time a bit of motorised transport can be very helpful.
-Our Hop-on Hop-off bus tickets are valid for 72 hours and bring you to many of the main sights in the city.
+Our Hop-on Hop-off bus tickets bring you to many of the main sights in the city.
 You can even combine your bus ticket with a boat tour through the city’s harbours and canals to get even more value for your money.

 If you do want to see Copenhagen on foot, you can take a free city walking tour.
 StoryHunt offers free, self-guided walking tours.
 Choose your tour of choice in their app, which tracks your location and guides you through the city.
 When you are 20 metres from a story, you can unlock it and listen as you enjoy the sights.
 If you prefer a guided tour, you can try New Europe’s tips based tour, where you decide at the end of the tour what it was worth to you.